-Note: Austin hosts many music festivals throughout the year.
-If you aren’t traveling specifically for them, you may want to avoid South by Southwest and Austin City Limits weekends.
+Important Note: Austin hosts many music festivals throughout the year.
+If you aren’t traveling specifically for them, you may want to avoid South by Southwest (early March) and Austin City Limits (early October).
 Hotel rooms and short-term rentals will be in short supply, and prices will be at their peak!

 Friday Afternoon: South Congress

 Roam the downtown area south of the river for a glimpse of Austin's heart.
 There are tons of shops offering local art and vintage goods.
 Uncommon Objects, Tesoros, and Lucy in Disguise with Diamonds are all close to some great restaurants and food trucks.
 A short walk away is Parts & Labour, with a ton of Texas-made goods that are so far beyond the phrase "local gift shop" that the phrase barely applies.
 The striking pop-culture art by Tim Doyle is a particular standout here.

 Everybody thinks they want to hit up 6th Street, but you don't.
 You really, really don't.
 Not unless you want to feel like an extra in a George Romero flick where all the zombies are replaced by dead-eyed, shuffling college students.
 You're going to Trudy's.